b0rgbart3/reactBlog/README.md

 # Moon-Math.online

 A Bitcoin blog and content platform built with **Next.js 15** (App Router), **TypeScript**, and **MongoDB**.
-Features article publishing with server-side SEO metadata, a memes gallery, a merch store, user authentication, and an admin panel.
+Features article publishing with server-side SEO metadata, a memes gallery, a merch store with a full shopping cart and **Stripe Checkout** integration, user authentication, and an admin panel with order management.

 ![Homepage](docs/screenshot.png)